Seattle AI Society

 People responded with ideas like empathy, water, knowledge, trust, and time.
 We then explored how AI might increase or decrease access to those things and what tradeoffs might emerge.

 As the community grew, we began creating larger public experiences.
 One highlight was an interactive exhibit we designed for the PBS Ideas Festival.
-I led the design of the booth and created a custom GPT called Rhetoric & Bias Analyzer, while many others contributed ideas, facilitation, logistics, and programming.
-Together, we built an experience that invited participants to examine media for persuasion techniques, omissions, framing choices, and bias.
-Our goal was not to tell people what to think.
-It was to give them tools to think more critically about the information they consume and the systems increasingly shaping that information.
+It included a sticker board to vote on whether AGI (artificial general intelligence) would be more beneficial or detrimental across various domains of society (e.g. global security, economy, health, learning, art, personal identity, etc.); and a custom GPT called Rhetoric & Bias Analyzer that invited participants to examine any media for persuasion techniques, omissions, framing choices, and bias.
+As always, our goal was not to tell people what to think but rather spark conversation, curiosity, and critical thinking.

 Looking back, what I am most proud of is not the growth of the organization or the number of events we hosted.
 It is that, during a period of time where technology was moving extraordinarily fast, we created a place where people could slow down, ask difficult questions, and think through them together.